-The next day is Walt's 52th birthday.
-He goes to a Denny's for a meeting with Lawson, to retrieve the M60 machine gun, ammunition, and car he had purchased.
+The next day is Walt's 52nd birthday.
+He goes to Albuquerque and then heads to a Denny's for a meeting with Lawson, where he gets the M60 machine gun, ammunition, and car we previously saw him purchase.
 He later drives back to his old home, now abandoned and in ruins, to retrieve the ricin he had hidden inside the bedroom switch plate.
 Before leaving Walt stops in the middle of the empty living room and reminisces about his 50th birthday two years ago, where his journey into the meth business began with Hank inviting him for a DEA ride-along.

 Lydia enters her usual café to get her usual cup of tea and meet up with Todd, who awkwardly attempts to hit on her shortly after he arrives.
 Walt suddenly appears in the café and pulls up a chair to their table, telling them he has an offer.
 He wants to sell them an alternative meth recipe that doesn't require methylamine in exchange for $1 million.
 Lydia asks Walt how he knew to find them at the café and he points out that Lydia is a creature of habit and that they used to have this same meeting at this exact spot, the same time every week.
 Lydia tells Walt that he can meet with the neo-Nazis to discuss the subject of the new meth recipe further, asking Todd to arrange for the meeting to take place in the evening.
 As Walt leaves, Lydia tells Todd that they can't indulge Walt's request for their own safety.
 Lydia insinuates that the best thing to do is to kill Walt, which she claims would be doing him a favor, considering his physical condition.
 She then goes about drinking her tea, adding the packet of sweetener that she found on her table.